Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ## 🔐 HTTP Communication Between Services
 -Services currently communicate over HTTP only within Docker Compose.
+-SubmissionService retrieves exam config from ExamService via synchronous HTTP calls, this ensures data consistency and simplicity.
+The architecture is ready to extend with an event-driven approach using RabbitMQ and a local cache (planned as a future enhancement).

-✔️ This is safe for local development (isolated network).
+✔️ This is safe and meant for local development (isolated network).

 ⚠️ In production, traffic should be secured using HTTPS, mTLS, or routed via a secure Ingress/API Gateway.